-Surprisingly. pregnancy after menopause (which you’d think would be impossible since you’re not producing any eggs), is possible.
+Surprisingly. pregnancy during menopause (which you’d think would be impossible since you’re not producing any eggs), is possible.
 Here’s an explanation from www.babymed.com.

 “Menopause drastically changes a woman’s body.
 When menopause occurs, a woman no longer gets a monthly menstrual period.

-This is because the hormones that trigger ovulation and pregnancy are not longer as strong in the body as they were when the woman was twenty years younger.
+This is because the hormones that trigger ovulation and pregnancy are no longer as strong in the body as they were when the woman was twenty years younger.

 Estrogen and progesterone will drop, and this will cause the body to no longer have the ability to get pregnant.

 But since the process of menopause takes anywhere from five to ten years to complete, this is an awkward time in a woman’s life.

 She will still have a chance of getting pregnant.
 She could still be one of those pregnant at 50 stories.